Mrs Worley’s Fountain

 While the prison has been redeveloped for housing, the fountain remains on public display.

-(1) Legacies of British Slave-ownership, Centre for the Study of the Legacies of British Slave-ownership, University College London (downloaded 6 September 2019)
+(1) Legacies of British Slave-ownership, Centre for the Study of the Legacies of British Slave-ownership, University College London (accessed 6 September 2019)

 (2) Worley Drinking Fountain, St Albans, GilbertScott.org – the Scott dynasty (downloaded 6 September 2019)